airbytehq/typing-and-deduping-sql/README.md

 ## Normalization Jobs Checklist

-- [ ] Accepts batches of new data and types them safely while inserting the data into the final table
+- [x] Accepts batches of new data and types them safely while inserting the data into the final table
-- [ ] Handles deduplication
+- [x] Handles deduplication
-- [ ] Handles per-row typing errors safely
+- [x] Handles per-row typing errors safely
 - [ ] Handles composite primary keys
-- [ ] Handles deduplication when multiple entries for a PK exist in the same batch
+- [x] Handles deduplication when multiple entries for a PK exist in the same batch
-- [ ] Handles deduplication when multiple entries for a PK when inserted out-of-order across different batches
+- [x] Handles deduplication when multiple entries for a PK when inserted out-of-order across different batches
+- [x] Handles CDC deletes and releated shenanigans.

 ## Snowflake Testing Notes.